vess-dev/Advent-of-Code/README.md

 - Golang >=1.21 installed.
   - "go" as a recognized terminal command.

+- CSharp >=9.0 installed.
+  - "dotnet" as a recognized terminal command.

 ## Directory

 The years written in Python contain the following structure:

 - /input/day\*.txt : Holds the inputs in text files.
-- /day\*.py : The code that solves both parts of the day from the input held in "/input".
+- /day\*.py : Code that solves both parts of the day from the input held in "/input".
 - /timing.py : Code that times every solution for both parts and prints the average.

 The years written in Rust contain the following structure:

 - /input/day\*.txt : Holds the inputs in text files.
-- /src/day\*.rs : The code that solves both parts of the day from the input held in "/input".
+- /src/day\*.rs : Code that solves both parts of the day from the input held in "/input".
 - /src/timing.rs : Code that times every solution for both parts and prints the average.
+- /src/read.rs : Code that provides for various utility and misc functions.

 The years written in Golang contain the following structure:

 - /input/day\*.txt : Holds the inputs in text files.
-- /day\*.go : The code that solves both parts of the day from the input held in "/input".
+- /day\*.go : Code that solves both parts of the day from the input held in "/input".
 - /timing.go : Code that times every solution for both parts and prints the average.
+- /tool.go : Code that provides for various utility and misc functions.

+The years written in CSharp contain the following structure:

+- /input/day\*.txt : Holds the inputs in text files.
+- /day\*.cs : Code that solves both parts of the day from the input held in "/input".
+- /timing.cs : Code that times every solution for both parts and prints the average.
+- /tool.cs : Code that provides for various utility and misc functions.

 Additionally, year 2019 includes the following file:

+- /2019/intcode.py : The newer implementation of an Intcode computer.
+- /2019/intcodeold.py : The older implementation of an Intcode computer.
 - /2019/verify.py : Verify that every Intcode day remains unchanged.

 In the top level directory: